niggoo/niggoo/README.md

 ### Hi there 👋

 I'm Nico!
-I'm a technology enthusiast, passionate software engineer with a strong focus on standards, best practices and architecture … and current AI student @ JKU. 🤖
+I'm a passionate software & machine learning engineer with a strong focus on standards, best practices and architecture. 😎
+I love working on challenging projects, which allow me to combine both of my chosen fields to create scalable and intelligent software solutions. 🤖

 Also a Linux nerd. 🤓